-I mean as I write this, the weather is gloriously sunny!
-(Although admittedly, this might not be the case in Wales itself).
-Based in Bristol, we’re as close to Wales as you can get, but the UK is famed for its frequent micro climates.
-It may be sunny here, but a mile down the road could be an entirely different story!
+I mean as I write this, the weather is gloriously sunny, but the UK is famed for its frequent micro climates.
+It may be sunny where I am, but a mile down the road could be an entirely different story!

 Why are so unlucky?
 Why can’t we have Californian weather of blue skies and sunshine?
 Why don’t we have palm trees growing at the sides of the road indicating somewhere hot and exotic?
 Well, let’s see shall we…